This article describes the frequently asked questions about the extended security updates for Windows 7.

 How can I determine when my ESU key will expire?

-The yearly ESU MAK keys do not expire.
-However, they do not enable the device to install updates beyond their designated time frame.
-For example, a device with only a Year 1 ESU MAK key would continue to be able to install updates made available during Year 1 even after the Year 1 time frame ends, but it would not receive any further updates in Year 2.
+The yearly ESU MAK keys don't expire.
+However, they don't enable the device to install updates beyond their designated time frame.
+For example, a device with only a Year 1 ESU MAK key can continue to install updates made available during Year 1 even after the Year 1 time frame ends.
+But it won't receive any further updates in Year 2.

 If an organization has to reinstall Windows 7, how will the additional activation of ESU be managed?